 Now, this entire process has evolved with different web and server architecture over time.
 Infact, if we come to think of it, we have long passed the phase of static web pages that took an eternity to load and displayed only text in some instances.

-Today, we are using loads of social media apps that are dynamic and more engaging to end users.
+Today, we are using loads of social network apps that are dynamic and more engaging to end users.
 Let’s see the transformation in the form of different types of web application architecture.

 Components of Web Application Architecture